AlmaLinux/almalinux.org/content/blog/how-elevate-supports-business-needs.md

 # add a new disk of 1Gb to your VM
 # add it to the boot order in your hypervisor of choice

-# create a new partition on the new disk with fdisk /dev/sdb as primary and type Linux.
+# create a new partition on the new disk with fdisk /dev/sdb as primary and type Linux

 # reload the partitions and create a ext4 filesystem on the new partition
 partx -v -a /dev/sdb